-Contributions, including unconditional promises to give are recognized as revenues in the period the contribution or unconditional promise is received.
 Contributions of assets other than cash are recorded at their estimated fair value at the time of the gift.

 The gifts are reported as net assets with donor restrictions if they are received with donor stipulations that limit the use of the donated assets.
 When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are released from restrictions.
 When a donor's restriction is met within the same year as the donation, the donation is reported as net assets without donor restrictions.